 PS.
 The name “Send Back My Stamps!” is a reference to a prevalent technique meant to save money in the late 80s/early 90s, whereby the global mail system was sort of “scammed” by people who would smear glue (or whatever) over their stamps, so that when the ink hit them to “cancel” them at the post office, the ink was thus blocked by the glue.
 It was then asked that the person receiving the letter cut out and ‘send back the stamps,’ where upon return the glue was wiped off with a wet cloth, thereby making the stamps continually ‘new’ and reusable.

-I am dedicated to the preservation of metal history (particularly death metal), and want to keep this history/information available for future generations/posterity.
-That said, I want to preserve as much of it as possible through this zine-archive project, as well as through an oral history project that I am also working on through interviews to be (hopefully) published at a future date.
-Personally, I am currently the bassist/vocalist for the death/grind band Misery Index (2001-present) and prior to that was a founding member of Dying Fetus (1991-2001).
+I am dedicated to the preservation of metal history (and its media in particular), and want to keep this history/information available for future generations/posterity.
+That said, I want to gather as much of it as possible through this zine-archive project, as well as through an oral history project that I am also working on through interviews to be (hopefully) published at a future date (update: the book was finally published this year – 2014 – its called “Extremity Retained Notes From the Death Metal Underground“).
 Thanks for the support.
+Jason Netherton, 2010.